Dynegy has cancelled its deal to sell out to Blackstone, after the proposed $4.7bn deal failed to get enough shareholder support.

 WWF’s EU climate tracker, on which I blogged earlier today, highlighted the inconsistencies in European approaches to supporting the green energy sector.

-Now another report (apologies for the third of the day), shows the effect on the companies themselves.
+Another report (apologies for the third of the day), shows the effect of the companies themselves.

 The report comes from law firm Taylor Wessing and VB Research, which have conducted a survey of 200 industry executives and financiers to find out how difficult it is for green energy companies to find financing.
 Read more